MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/tmux.md

 Useful for long-running tasks on a remote server.

-For more help see [tmuxcheatsheet](https://tmuxcheatsheet.com/) site.
+For more help see [tmuxcheatsheet](https://tmuxcheatsheet.com/) site or [Getting Started with tmux](https://linuxize.com/post/getting-started-with-tmux/).

 ## Install